um-grex/grex-docs/content/english/specific-soft/priroda.md

 title: "Running Priroda on Grex"
 description: "Everything you need to know for running Priroda on Grex."
 categories: ["Software", "Scheduler"]
+banner: true
+bannerContent: "__Work in progress.__"
 #tags: ["Configuration"]
 ---

+**Note: Priroda in not available yet on the new environment.
+This documentation was written for the old environment.**

 ## Introduction
 ---